The Story

 From Doing The Work To Teaching It

-I played hockey my whole life — and I learned early that I wasn't the most talented guy on the ice.
+I played hockey my whole life, and I learned early that I wasn't the most talented guy on the ice.
 That became obvious the moment I arrived at Shattuck-St. Mary's, as I was there with future Stanley Cup champions Sidney Crosby and Jonathan Toews.
-I wanted to go as far as the game could take me, so I learned to be the player each team needed — adapting my game and playing my role.
-That's what carried me through junior hockey to the University of Denver, where I served as a team captain, playing with and against future Stanley Cup champions.
+I wanted to go as far as the game could take me, so I learned to be the player each team needed: adapting my game and playing my role.
+That's what carried me through Junior A hockey to the University of Denver, where I served as a team captain, playing with and against future Stanley Cup champions.
 It even carried me to a pro contract in the ECHL.
 Playing that way teaches you discipline, adaptability, resilience, and leadership.

 "The injuries took my ability to move the way I used to.
 But they gave me something else: an obsession with understanding how the body actually works."